 To verify the operation of a newly installed feature or replacement part, follow these steps:

 1. Did you use either the AIX operating system or the online diagnostics service aid concurrent (hot-swap) service to replace the part?

-No: Go to step 2.
-Yes: Go to step 5.
+Yes: Go to step 5 on page 31.

 2. Is the system powered off?